eda-ricercatore/sardegna-scala/notes/scala-notes.md

 #	Notes on Functional Programming

-Characteristics of a functional programming language
+Characteristics of a functional programming language:
-	\cite[\S5.1, pp. 138]{Tate2010}:
++ Support programming style that is based on strong mathematical foundations \cite[\S5.1, pp. 138]{Tate2010}.
-+ Compose functional programs with functions.
++ Compose functional programs with functions
+	\cite[\S5.1, pp. 138]{Tate2010}.
-+ "A function always returns a value."
++ "A function always returns a value"
+	\cite[\S5.1, pp. 138]{Tate2010}.
 + For a given set of inputs, a function will return a given set of outputs.
 	When this is done repeatedly, the set of outputs is the same as that of other repetitions.
-+ In the functional programming paradigm, software developers avoid changing the state of an executing program or modifying its data.
++ In the functional programming paradigm, software developers avoid changing the state of an executing program or modifying its data
+	\cite[\S5.1, pp. 138]{Tate2010}.
 	- The use of assignments to modify the values of variables is discouraged [Wikipedia contributors, 2016].
 	- The values of variables can be modified via recursive function calls [Wikipedia contributors, 2016].